 • oatmeal jelly;

-• freshly squeezed carrot juice or celery;
+• freshly squeezed carrot or celery juice;

 • decoction of angelica, red clover.